sandy366/LearnAI-KnowledgeMiningBootcamp/Lab-Azure-Search.md

 1. Click on the "Execution Details" to see the warning messages, you should find problems related to data truncation and unsupported content type.
 The first message is caused by long texts and the second is very clear on what is going on.
 Both problems will be addressed in the Cognitive Search labs, helping you to understand the value of this capability.

 1. Let's check what else you can do in the Indexer page.
 Click on the "Edit" link.
-As you can see, there are some interesting options here.
+As you can see, also in the image below, there are some interesting options here.
   - You can change the target Index
   - You can schedule your Indexer again
   - You can check "Advanced Options".
 Click this option to see: